TEJ-Fellowship/tej-bootcamp/README.md

   - write test case for user creation with existing username
   - running the test should fail, as we expect status code 400, but as of now our code returns 201 created
   - adjust create new user function to check for existing username
+    - use `mongoose-unique-validator` library to validate for unique username
   - running the test should now pass
   5. In `users` router, write route handler for GET method for all users
 - [Update new note creation to include user that created the note]()